DenverCoder1/minimalistic-wallpaper-collection/README.md

 # Minimalistic Wallpaper Collection

- Minimalistic, flat art, and colorful nature wallpapers
+This is my collection of minimalistic, flat art, and colorful, digital nature wallpapers.

+Most of these wallpapers were found on [Reddit](https://www.reddit.com/r/wallpaper/).